Handwriting Recognition with Recurrent Neural Networks

 2.2 Unidirectional LSTM Decoder with Embedding

 The decoder generates the output word letter by letter, left to right, one step at a time.
-A unidirectional LSTM is used because the decoder must predict each character without knowledge of future letters — a bidirectional decoder would be conceptually invalid here, as it would require access to letters that do not yet exist at prediction time.
+A unidirectional LSTM is used because the decoder must predict each character without knowing what comes next.
+A bidirectional decoder would not work here since it would need access to letters that have not been generated yet.

 At each decoding step, the decoder receives the embedding vector of the previously predicted letter.
-The embedding layer maps each character — including special tokens <sos>, <eos>, <pad> — into a dense 18-dimensional vector space, helping the model generalize across the 29-symbol vocabulary.
+The embedding layer maps each character (including special tokens <sos>, <eos>, <pad>) into an 18-dimensional vector space, which helps the model generalize across the 29-symbol vocabulary.

 Design Choices

-• No Teacher Forcing: Predicted output used as next-step input — avoids error compounding
+• No Teacher Forcing: Predicted output used as next-step input, which avoids error compounding

-Teacher forcing was deliberately excluded: feeding the model's own predictions as next-step inputs — rather than ground-truth letters — prevents a failure mode where errors compound and cause repeated letter predictions throughout the output sequence.
+Teacher forcing was deliberately excluded.
+Using the model's own predictions as inputs (rather than ground-truth letters) prevents errors from compounding and causing repeated letter predictions in the output.

 Unidirectional LSTM Decoder Architecture